Professional Staff Recruitment

 - Assist with coordination of all aspects of facilities management and assignment procedures within the RLC in partnership with the Housing Office.

-- Master’s degree in Higher Education, Counseling, Organizational Leadership or a similar program preferred plus a minimum of 1-2 years post undergraduate residential life experience.
-Professional experience preferred.
+- Master’s degree required; Higher Education, Counseling, Organizational Leadership or a similar program preferred.

 - Comprehension of the Jesuit mission of the University, strategic initiatives, and major developmental issues of students at a highly selective, multicultural, residential university.